chibrander/jStringy-JavaScript-Library-for-Text-Manipulation/README.md

 **bestMatchObject Function Syntax**

-Creates an Object taht contains the best match string or index based on Levenshtein Distance.
+Creates an Object that contains the best match string or index based on Levenshtein Distance.
 This function returns an array, due to possibility of having multiple best matches.

 >**bestMatchObject([lookup_value], [lookup_array])**